-Detail of photograph AS15-85-11514 (Apollo 15).
+Figure 5.18-1.
+Photo AS15-85-11514 (Apollo 15).

+Figure 5.18-3.
 Reflection on a bright surface is often used to soften the shadows of a person standing against the sun.
 Credit: Lisa Attivissimo.

-On the Moon, this reflection is provided by the ground, which is in full sunlight and is all around the astronauts, who are wearing a highly reflective white spacesuit.
+On the Moon, this reflection is provided mainly by the ground, which is in full sunlight and is all around the astronauts, who are wearing a highly reflective white spacesuit.

 The fact that an atmosphere is not needed to obtain a fill light in backlit pictures is demonstrated by Space Shuttle photographs, where the astronaut is in the vacuum of space but the light reflected by the surrounding surfaces and by the daylit Earth below is more than enough to soften the shadows.

+Figure 5.18-4.
 Astronaut Bruce McCandless works in the vacuum of space outside the Shuttle (1984).
 Photo GPN-2000-001075.